willxie/dactyl-keyboard/README.md

-# The Dactyl-ManuForm Keyboard - Python 3
+# The Dactyl-ManuForm Keyboard - Python 3 - Cadquery
 This is a fork of [Dactyl-Manuform](https://github.com/tshort/dactyl-keyboard) by Tom Short, which itself is a fork of [Dactyl](https://github.com/adereth/dactyl-keyboard) by Matthew Adereth, a parameterized, split-hand, concave, columnar, ergonomic keyboard.

-The major change is switching to a python based file generator.
-Both predecessors were exceptional contributions to the ergo keyboard community by the authors but used a rather esoteric programming language, Clojure.
-My hope is that by converting the code to Python, the community will have an easier time modifying and evolving this design.
-I am planning to build this keyboard in the next several weeks and will update with my build information and BOM.
+While the code structure remains comparable to the original, Clojure and OpenSCAD have been replaced by Python and cadquery/OpenCASCADE.
+The predecessors were exceptional contributions to the ergo keyboard community by the authors but used a rather esoteric programming language, Clojure, and a relatively inconsistent geometry engine, OpenSCAD.
+My hope is that by converting the code the community will have an easier time modifying and evolving this design.

-I am also planning to create an entirely new object-oriented generator and will add a link when it is complete.
-In the mean time wanted to add my contribution of a faithful translation of the existing code and general structure into Python.
-The only geometry addition was an option to add the kalih hot-swap mounting through an STL file.
+## Updated Geometry Engine, now generating STEP files !!!
+As part of the effort to create a new engine I converted the code to cadquery/OpenCASCADE.
+While OpenSCAD has provided an open source 3D engine that is extremely popular, it frankly creates barely passable STLs when you have complex geometry.
+After being extremely frustrated trying to fix the mesh I realized it is just not a stable engine to create high quality files.
+OpenCASCADE is extremely powerful but requires extensive detail to operate.  cadquery provided an excellent platform to run a stable geometry engine with a simplified interface API.

+## Status / Future
+FWIW, the cadquery version is essentially a double translation and is now a bit of a mess.
+I wanted to share with the community as the first version of dactyl-manuform that exports as a STEP file, allowing easier editing.
+I am happy to maintain the code, but I am unlikely to spend much more time cleaning it up as I am working on an entirely new object-oriented generator in Python/cadquery.
+This was my proof of concept for eliminating OpenSCAD from the workflow and I thought it worth giving back to the community.

 **The majority of the the rest of the below content is as defined by previous authors, except where noted.**